maithili-k/griddocs/source/Pages/Practices/projectmine/rcauth.rst

 ===============
 RCauth authentication
 ===============
 Users need a personal X509 grid certificate to access the grid and data storage at SURFsara.
-Each country may have a central Certificate Authority
+Each country may have a national Certificate Authority
-(CA) or multiple CAs, and the CAs may also support Universities from different countries.
+(CA) or multiple CAs which support only some Universities/Research Institutes.
 However, as this process is decentralized and every country may not have a CA, this can cause delays for users to get a certificate.
 The NFS mount service on the mine user interface enabled users to copy data from dCache to their local site without a certificate, however these users could not use grid storage clients for more efficient data transfers or run their analyses on the grid.